mylifeasggy/SBA--JAVASCRIPTWEBAPPLICATION/README.md

 ![M(YOU)SIC PICKS](<M(YOU)SIC PICKS.png>)

-<p> It's an app designed with SPOTIFY API where the user can search the name of a latin artist of the urban genre and after clicking the key 'Enter' would see facts about the social media presence like <h3> popularity </h3> and <h3>followers</h3> and also the <h3>playlist</h3> with the top tracks song. </p>
+### It's an app designed with SPOTIFY API where the user can search the name of a latin artist of the urban genre and after clicking the key 'Enter' would see facts about the social media presence like POPULARITY and FOLLOWERS and also the PLAYLIST with the top tracks song.